Problems we help clients with.

 Polaris is a decision architecture firm.
 Most strategy consulting helps organisations execute on problems they have already defined; decision architecture starts earlier, discovering which problem is actually worth solving before resources are committed to it.
 The discipline is rigorous, but the conviction underneath it is simple: visions worth pursuing deserve the diagnostic work that lets them be pursued with greater confidence.

 The work is anchored in research that should change how leaders think about strategic decisions.
-Tracking consequential organisational decisions over two decades, the evidence found that outcomes were statistically no better than a coin toss - and that failure rates were four times higher when leaders committed to a solution before diagnosing the problem.
-The organisations that beat those odds are not smarter or better resourced.
-They are more disciplined about the question they ask before the work begins.
+Tracking consequential organisational decisions over two decades, the research found that outcomes were no better than a coin toss - and that the most common way of setting direction, imposing a ready-made solution at the outset, had the worst record of any approach.
+Organisations that beat those odds are not smarter or better resourced.
+They are more disciplined about the question they ask before resources are committed.
+In fact, the quality of the decision process mattered six times more than the quantity and detail of the analysis (Lovallo & Sibony, 2010).

-That is the work we do.
-Every strategic decision Polaris has supported clients in taking to their board has been agreed without deferral - because the analytical groundwork answered whether we were solving the right problem, not just whether we could execute the chosen strategy.
-Our research has reached more than 3,500 Australians across engagements, and challenged our clients' assumptions as often as it has confirmed them.
+That is what we do.
+Every strategic decision Polaris has supported clients in taking to their board has been agreed without deferral - because the analytical groundwork answered whether the right problem is being solved, not just whether the chosen strategy could be executed.
+And our advice is based on hard facts, including primary research, which has reached more than 3,500 Australians across engagements.
+This facts-led approach has challenged our clients' assumptions as often as it has confirmed them.

-In a world full of same-same advice, this is the difference.
+In a world full of same-same advice and access to too much information, this is the difference.